Roseland Plantation

 Roseland Plantation is a historic plantation complex site in Faunsdale, Alabama.
 The site is situated on a low hill at the end of a long driveway on the overgrown estate.
 It was added to the National Register of Historic Places on January 20, 1994, as a part of the Plantation Houses of the Alabama Canebrake and Their Associated Outbuildings Multiple Property Submission.

 History

+Roseland Plantation originally was the home of "Judge" James Harris Fitts and his wife Rebecca Emily Alston - both of them were born in Warren County NC.
+Following Mr. Fitts' death (by an employee) the eldest son occupied the home, Samuel Alston Fitts.
+He was born on May 15, 1815, in Alabama.
+"Judge" James Fitts and his wife Rebecca had a total of ten children, with at least three dying before reaching 20 years of age.

-Roseland Plantation was the longtime home of Samuel Alston Fitts.
-He was born on May 15, 1815, in Warren County, North Carolina, the eldest son of James Harris Fitts and Rebecca Emily Alston.
-James Fitts had established Roseland as a 1200 acre plantation in the Canebrake region of Marengo County during the late 1820s, but was murdered by a discharged overseer on July 16, 1832.
+The ninth child, named James Harris Fitts (married to Mary Elizabeth Burges) matured to Tuscaloosa where he founded J.H.
+Fitts Banking House in 1862.
+He also was on the Board of Trustees of The University of Alabama and the Treasurer for the U.A. for forty years.
+He was an vigorous advocate for the UA his entire adult life.
+James Fitts (the father) had established Roseland as a 1200 acre plantation in the Canebrake region of Marengo County during the late 1820s, but was murdered by a discharged overseer on July 16, 1832.
 His death left Samuel, at the age of eighteen, in charge of caring for his mother and eight brothers and sisters.

 Samuel Fitts married Sarah Elizabeth Alston of neighboring Clarke County on November 29, 1838.
 Her parents were William Williams Alston and Mary Haywood Burges, also originally from North Carolina.
 Fitts had made the plantation a success by 1860, with property valued at $95,000.
 By this point Roseland was worked by at least 67 slaves.